 QUALITY HEALTHCARE FOR ALL

-The Visiting Nurses Association, an early Foundation grant recipient, built a curative workshop in downtown Minneapolis to better serve the community’s health care needs.
-Today, Foundation donors proudly continue to support MVNA’s mission to improve lives at all ages through home and community health services.
+The Visiting Nurses Association, an early Foundation grant recipient, built a workshop in downtown Minneapolis to better serve the community’s healthcare needs.

 -